Bloggios/bloggios-mail-service/README.md

 - Java 17
 - Spring Boot
 - PostgreSQL
-- Elasticsearch
-- OAuth2.0
 - Kafka

 ## <a name="documentation">🔋 API Documentation</a>

 To help you get started with our API and understand all its features and endpoints, we have created detailed documentation available on Postman.
-This documentation includes comprehensive information about each endpoint, including:
+This documentation includes comprehensive information about each endpoint,
+including:

 - **Endpoint URLs**: Specific paths to access various functionalities.
 - **HTTP Methods**: The method type (GET, POST, PUT, DELETE, etc.) for each endpoint.